racket/racket/racket/src/README.txt

     libraries can find the installation directories.
-At this stage, in case you are packaging an installation instead of installing directly, you can redirect the installation by setting the "DESTDIR" environment variable to an absolute path for the packaging area.
+At this stage, in case you are packaging an installation instead of installing directly, you can redirect the installation by setting the "DESTDIR" makefile variable to an absolute path for the packaging area.
 For example, `make DESTDIR=/tmp/racket-build
     install` places the installation into "/tmp/racket-build" instead of the location originally specified with `--prefix`.
 The